omarpr/nest-with-graphql/STEP-BY-STEP.md

     return await this.findOne(id);
   }
 ```
-49. Now, let's run the following mutation on the playground (graphiql):
+49. Now, let's run the following mutation multiple times on the playground (graphiql):
 ```graphql
 mutation {
   createTask(